Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 - Use a keyword tracking tool to aid your marketing efforts and inform your team with better insights and strategies.

-Chapter 8: High-Level SEO Strategy for Real Estate Websites
+High-Level SEO Strategy for Real Estate Websites

 In this chapter, we lay out your beginner SEO for real estate plan from a high level.
 If you’re a real estate agent or investor who hasn’t done SEO before, then this strategy is for you!

-This chapter isn’t meant to delve into loads of detail for each step, but to give you an overview of everything you’ll want to do to get your website ranking and pulling in passive traffic and leads.
+This chapter isn’t meant to delve into loads of detail for each step, but to give you an overview of everything you’ll want to do to get your website ranking and pull in passive traffic and leads.

 It’ll take time, and it’ll take work (but maybe not as much time or work as you think).